Heylo Group - Privacy Notice

 The CRAIN describe how agencies in the UK use and share personal data – and details of their wider practices and use of data in accordance with data protection legislation.
 The respective CRAIN documents are also available on the CRAs' websites.
-Here are links to the information notice for each of the four Credit Reference Agencies we may share your personal information with for the purposes set out above:
+Here are links to the information notice for each of the three Credit Reference Agencies we may share your personal information with for the purposes set out above:

 Fraud Prevention Agencies (FPAs)

 We may need to confirm your identity before we provide products or services to you.
 Once you have become a customer of ours, we will also share your personal information as needed to help detect fraud and money-laundering risks.
 We use Fraud Prevention Agencies to help us with this.